UPDATE: 2018 April

-Then please pop over to my guest post for a read on Anne R. Allen's blog.
-Anne's is one of "Writers' Digest" top101 websites for writers, so you know I'm doing the happy dance to write for her.
+Then please pop over to my guest post on Anne R. Allen's blog about 11 tips to gently build your online social community.
+Anne's is one of "Writers' Digest" top 101 websites for writers, so I'm doing the happy dance to guest for her.

-It was a crazy-busy trip.
-Hectic and joyous.
+I'm just back from a wedding in Connecticut, followed by a stop in Pennsylvania for more family visits, that was exactly that.
 Slept in 4 different places in 12 days, often waking up and forgetting where I was.

-Wedding ceremony and reception were perfection.
+The wedding ceremony and reception were perfection.
 Bride and groom glowed.
-My sister, now 6 months cancer-free after 16 weeks of chemo, was radiant and such an incredible blessing.
-My two Niecelette Flower Girls were sweetest of all, IMHO.
+My sister, now 6 months cancer-free after 16 weeks of chemo, was radiant and such an incredible blessing to us.
+My Niecelette Flower Girls were sweetest of all, imho.

-However, taking time to help our nonagenarian dad decide what to do with Mama's belongings was draining.
+However, helping our nonagenarian dad decide what to do with Mama's belongings was draining.

 I plucked a piggy bank Mama let me play with as a child from from a pile destined for the dump.
 I remember being tempted to drop coins into Mr. Piggy, but I never wanted to smash him open to retrieve my money.
 Now Mr. Piggy basks in his new home in North Carolina.
 I pass him every day and smile at the memories he brings.